Overview

 Insurance Activities

-Shawn Orser acts as a licensed insurance agent and may recommend insurance products.
-In this role, he receives
+Shawn Orser and Darlene Maza act as licensed insurance agents and may recommend insurance products.
+In this role,

-commissions.
-Clients are not obligated to purchase insurance products through Shawn Orser.
+Clients are not obligated to purchase insurance products through Shawn Orser or Darlene Maza.

 Trust Accounting Services

-these services.
-This presents a conflict of interest, as there is an incentive to recommend services that generate
+services.
+This presents a conflict of interest, as there is an incentive to recommend services that generate additional fees.

 Business Consulting Services